 If you don’t know what cold pitching is, it just means reaching out to websites or companies you’d like to write for and offering your services.

-I’m planning to write an ultimate guide to cold pitching soon but in the meantime, consider checking out my Freelance Writer’s Toolkit.
+You can read this post on cold pitching, then check out my Freelance Writer’s Toolkit.
 It’s totally free and it includes cold pitch templates, a cold pitch tracker and some other tools you can use to start your freelancing biz off on the right foot.

 2. You Need a Niche

 There are some freelance writers out there who can write anything about any topic.
 But that’s not what I recommend for new freelancers.